PrathameshDhande22/Bloogo-App/README.md

 13. [React Loader Spinner](https://mhnpd.github.io/react-loader-spinner/) Using this Library we added the loading components where the loading of data takes place.
 14. [Loading.io](https://loading.io/) Using these website created the Loading.gif for showing with the react loader spinner.
 15. [React Jodit](https://xdsoft.net/jodit/) An Open Source WYSIWYG Editor using for writing the Blog.
+16. [React Select](https://react-select.com/home) Select component with create in it.

 ## Timeline